 - Money Market Funds

 A Variable Universal Life, commonly known as VUL, is a plan that can double your investment.
-You protect the people who depend on you ( your children or your parents) against financial difficulties in case something terrible happens, or you die too soon.
+You protect the people who depend on you (your children or your parents) against financial difficulties in case something terrible happens, or you die too soon.
 Aside from that, you also earn profits from the money you put each month.
-This investment can be excellent for Millenials who are having a hard time saving money.
+This investment can be excellent for Millenials who are having hard time-saving money.
 They can access the funds after a certain number of years, which can be their source of finance during financial difficulties.

 Since you now know the basics, you might be telling yourself that you’ll invest once you have a higher salary.
 Any wise investor will tell you that the best time to invest is now.
 Let your money grow from the compounding interest that you’ll build slowly but surely.
 With that said, it doesn’t matter how you do it or whether you invest in a stock, mutual funds, or bond because the goal is the same: Invest to grow your money!